akuzko/react-form-js/README.md

       <td>children</td>
       <td><code>PropTypes.node</code></td>
       <td>
-        Actual radio buttons should be passed in children as <code>RadioButton</code> elements.
+        Actual radio buttons should be passed as children as <code>RadioButton</code> components.
-        All other (non-radio-button elements) are rendered untouched.
+        All other (non-RadioButton) elements are rendered untouched.
       </td>
     </tr>
     <tr>